MCAT

 Read about 3 practical ways you can increase your MCAT score by using practice tests and quizzes.

-So how can you most effectively apply this principle to increase your MCAT score?
+So how can you most effectively apply this principle to improve your MCAT score in 3 weeks?
+Over 6 months?
+By next Tuesday?
 There are many schedules and testing plans you can find online, but whichever you follow (or if you're making your own), remember three key points:

 1) Use the quizzes provided in your MCAT study resources.

 Most MCAT study resources have built-in quizzes or question sets.
-Don't skip them!
+To increase your MCAT score, don't skip them!
 These smaller quizzes are win-win: if you get the questions right, you've proven you can apply what you just learned and are less likely to forget it.
 If you get them wrong, it shows you where you missed a concept or zoned out on the previous content, so you can look back and fill in the gaps.

 Does Sketchy have practice questions?
 Yes!
 Use Sketchy’s quizzes for the lessons in our MCAT course to test your knowledge and strengthen your visual memory.